franckalbinet/iot-smr3128-ictp/labs/persisting-data.md

 and use it when required: `get_log_filename('/flash/log/acq', 'list.csv')`

 ## Exercise
-Write a script writing a file named `"log/log.txt"` containing the following text: `"This is my data"`:
+Write a script writing a file named `"log.csv"` in `/flash/log/` folder so that:
-* in an `SD` card if inserted in Lopy or;
+* if the user pushes the button the pressing time is saved in the file and you increment a counter;
-* directly in `flash` folder otherwise.
+* it the counter reaches ten you switch on the LED.